Hello and welcome to my K2 Raider review.

 The biggest downsides are lack of adjustability and the heel hold could be better too.

 Otherwise very good boots for the price, if they're suitable for you.
+If you can get past the adjustability, they are better boots than what the overall score suggests.

 More Info, Current Prices and Where to Buy Online